johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-05-15-azurite-and-table-storage-dev-container.md

 You may be thinking *"This is great!
 But in the end I need to write to Azure Table Storage itself; not Azurite."*

 That's a fair point.
-Fortunately, it's only connection string that determines where you read and write to.
+Fortunately, it's only the connection string that determines where you read and write to.
 It would be fairly easy to dependency inject the appropriate connection string, or indeed a service that is connected to the storage you wish to target.
 If you want to make that happen, you can.